testdouble/baizen/README.md

   (baizen/parse filename))
 ```

-What's returned from `baizen/parse` is a LazySeq of maps representing
+What's returned from `baizen/parse` is a Vector of Maps representing
 each record in the file.

 More documentation can be found on the